fedora-python/python-rpm-porting/tools.rst

 .. _`Fedora Packaging Guidelines for Python`: https://fedoraproject.org/wiki/Packaging:Python#Common_SRPM_vs_split_SRPMs

 Let's take an example spec file and port it to illustrate the process.
-We start with a spec file for a Python tool packaged for Python version 2.
+We start with a spec file for a Python tool packaged for Python version 2:

 .. literalinclude:: specs/tool.spec.orig
    :language: spec
-   :caption: Example spec file of a Python tool packaged for Python 2.

 Modifications